 Council approved recommendations for the new program from the Continuing Education Advisory Committee.
 These recommendations were considered in developing the program which will focus on maintaining competency in each registrant's area of practice.
 All registrants will also be required to complete learning activities around ethics and regulations every year.

 The CE Program is mandatory and applies to all registrants with practice rights.
-Non-practising and retired registrants will have to complete minimum requirements to maintain ethical and regulatory competency.
+Registrants with a Non-practising or Retired designation will have to complete minimum requirements to maintain ethical and regulatory competency.
 Engineers-in-training and geoscientists-in-training are exempt from the program.
-Registrants can apply for an exemption on a yearly basis for parental, medical, compassionate care leave, or for other extenuating circumstances.
+Registrants can apply for an exemption on a yearly basis for parental, medical, or compassionate care leave, or for other extenuating circumstances.

 CE hours will be counted over a 3-year rolling period.
-In each 3-year period, practising registrants must complete at least 60 Continuing Education Hours, or 20 hours a year on average.
+In each 3-year period, practising registrants must complete at least 60 CE Hours, or 20 hours a year on average.

 Areas of learning defined in the new CE Program include technical, ethical, regulatory, and communications and leadership.
 Practising registrants must complete at least 1 hour of ethical and 1 hour of regulatory learning each year.
-For the remainder of required CE Hours, the program provides flexibility to registrants in allowing them to identify the areas of learning most relevant to maintaining competency in their scope of practice and focus learning activities across those areas.
+For the remainder of required CE Hours, it is expected that registrants will choose a mix of activities that fall into the various areas of learning depending on the individual registrant’s area(s) of practice, role, and responsibilities.

-Practising registrants must create and maintain a CE plan on an annual basis that notes the registrant’s area of practice, risks of their practice, learning goals, and activities to help meet those goals.
-A CE plan template will be provided, but registrants can use other templates (e.g., from their employer) provided they contain the same minimum information.
+Practising registrants must create and maintain a CE Plan on an annual basis that notes the registrant’s area of practice, risks of their practice, learning goals, and activities to help meet those goals.
+A CE Plan template is provided in Appendix B of the Guide to the CE Program, but registrants can use other templates (e.g., from their employer) provided they contain the same minimum information.

-Registrants must use the online recording system to keep a record of CE hours and activities completed.
-This record and their individual CE Plan must be updated on an annual basis and CE hours and activities must be reported annually (toward the 3-year rolling period).
+Registrants must use the online reporting system to keep a record of CE Hours and activities completed.
+This record and their individual CE Plan must be updated on an annual basis and CE Hours and activities must be reported annually (toward the 3-year rolling period).
 CE documentation is subject to annual checking and will be evaluated in detail during audits, practice reviews, and investigations to determine compliance.

-With the implementation of the new legislation, the CE Program will come into effect in 2021.
-Registrants will be required to report their CE activities under the new model beginning in July 2021, with the first reporting deadline on June 30, 2022.
+The CE Program will come into effect on July 1, 2021, with the first reporting deadline on June 30, 2022.

-Communication initiatives are being planned for the fall of 2020 and winter of 2020–2021 to provide more detailed information to registrants ahead of the new program becoming mandatory in 2021 and will include articles, webinars, and FAQs.
+The Guide to the CE Program is the main resource to help registrants understand the program requirements.
+Communication initiatives are also being planned for 2021 to provide more detailed information to registrants ahead of the start of the new program and will include articles, webinars, and FAQs.

-For information on the current continuing professional development program requirements, visit the following pages:
+For more information on the continuing education program requirements, visit the following pages: